Diego Giacometti: Work of Diego Giacometti

+He died at the American Hospital of Paris, on 15 July 1985, aged 83 years old.

-A major selection of his working material - over 500 items from the studio - has been given in 1986 by his estate to the Musée des Arts Décoratifs, Paris, following his exhibition held a few months after his death.
+A major selection of his working material—over 500 items from the studio—has been given in 1986 by his estate to the Musée des Arts Décoratifs, Paris, following his exhibition held a few months after his death.

+Giacometti was close friends and a mentor for celebrated designer Ingrid Donat.